ruchitshrestha/dronacharya/README.md

 ## Dronacharya --- Teacher of Chess

-These following goal is key to developing this project:
-* Use game history of chess players (currently through lichess) to train a machine learning model to produce game scenarios most likely to challenge the player.
+* Use game history of chess players (currently through lichess) to produce game scenarios most likely to challenge the player.